enricovalleri-01/ECB-monetary-surprises-extraction-llm-/README.md

 This repository contains the code and data for the master's thesis *"ECB Communications as Monetary Shocks: A Multi-Agent LLM Framework and Asymmetric Transmission Analysis"*.

 The project pursues two connected objectives.
 The first is methodological: constructing a historical series of monetary policy surprises for the European Central Bank (ECB) over the period March 1999 – December 2025, covering all 312 Governing Council meetings, by extracting quantitative signals directly from the ECB's official communications using a four-stage pipeline.
-The second is empirical: using this surprise series as a monetary policy shock in a Local Projections framework to estimate the dynamic transmission of ECB surprises on euro area HICP inflation, testing for asymmetry between hawkish and dovish shocks.
+The second is empirical: using this surprise series as a monetary policy shock in a Local Projections framework to estimate the dynamic transmission of ECB surprises on euro area HICP inflation, testing for **direction-dependent asymmetry** between hawkish and dovish shocks.

 The pipeline is built around two methodological principles:

 - **Ex-ante construction**: every document used by the pipeline was publicly available before the ten-day pre-meeting blackout period.
-This applies to the document inputs; the language model reading them was trained on more recent data, a residual limitation acknowledged in the thesis.
+This applies to the document inputs; the language model reading them was trained on more recent data, a residual limitation acknowledged in the thesis (temporal bias / outcome leakage, discussed below).
 - **Market neutrality**: expectations are formed exclusively from official institutional communications, without incorporating any asset price information.

 ---